What Recent Market Trends Mean for IMAC Holdings Inc.'s (BACK) Stock - News Heater

 Sponsored

-The average price recommended by analysts for IMAC Holdings Inc. (BACK) is $1.25, which is $1.14 above the current market price.
-The public float for BACK is 27.13M and currently, short sellers hold a 2.31% of that float.
-On August 16, 2023, BACK’s average trading volume was 1.70M shares.
+The public float for BACK is 27.13M, and currently, short sellers hold a 2.31% ratio of that float.
+The average trading volume of BACK on August 23, 2023 was 1.73M shares.

 BACK) stock’s latest price update

-IMAC Holdings Inc. (NASDAQ: BACK) has seen a rise in its stock price by 8.89 in relation to its previous close of 0.10.
-However, the company has experienced a -1.74% decline in its stock price over the last five trading sessions.
+IMAC Holdings Inc. (NASDAQ: BACK) has experienced a decline in its stock price by -7.79 compared to its previous closing price of 0.11.
+However, the company has seen a fall of -5.12% in its stock price over the last five trading days.
+InvestorPlace reported 2023-07-27 that Penny stocks are generally defined as securities that trade for less than $5 a share.
+These stocks can be volatile and unpredictable, leading many investors to avoid them.

 Stock Fundamentals for BACK